Synthetic vs. Real Training Data for Visual Navigation: Methods

 \textbf{Data distribution.} Naively imitating the oracle agent leads to poor performance, as shown in Sec.~\ref{sec:sim2real_ablation}.
 During deployment, compounding prediction errors lead to covariate shift between training data and actual observations~\cite{spencer_feedback_2021}.
 If a policy has only been trained with shortest-path trajectories, it might not be able to recover back after ending in a state outside the shortest-path distribution.
 Thus, we employ \emph{DAgger}~\cite{ross_reduction_2011} to diversify the state distribution of the training data.
 During training data collection, the simulated agent executes the student policy action instead of $\mathbf{a}_{gt}$ with probability $p(\mathbf{a}_{t}) = \beta^{r}$, where $\beta$ is a decay coefficient and $r$ is the number of the current training round.
 The student action is only executed if it does not lead to a collision.

-\textbf{Simulator setup.} Training was carried out in the Habitat~\cite{savva_habitat_2019} simulator with the train split of the HM3D environments and the PointNav route dataset~\cite{ramakrishnan_habitat-matterport_2021}.
-The dataset consists of $800$ individual indoor scenes with $10,000$ routes per scene.
-Training routes were sampled with the following criteria: \emph{1)} The goal is reachable by a robot with the specified radius. \emph{2)} The agent successfully reaches the goal in \SimulatorStepLimit steps. \emph{3)} No collisions occur during navigation.
-The movement of the agent was simulated using kinematic control~\citep{truong_rethinking_2023}, and the agent was 'teleported' between poses acquired by Euler integration of the commanded velocities.
-Please refer to Appendix~\ref{sec:appendix_sim_details} for the full details about simulator setup and training.
+\textbf{Simulator \& training setup.} Training was carried out in the Habitat~\cite{savva_habitat_2019} simulator with the train split of the HM3D environments and the PointNav route dataset~\cite{ramakrishnan_habitat-matterport_2021}.
+We sampled routes where the agent can reach the goal within \SimulatorStepLimit steps without collisions.
+Agent radius was set to \SI{0.1}{\meter} and its movement was simulated by kinematic control~\citep{truong_rethinking_2023}.
+The RGB camera \emph{field-of-view} (FOV) was set to \SI{110}{\degree} with resolution of $224 \times 126$.
+We trained models for 10 rounds of DAgger with $\beta=0.8$, batch size $512$, AdamW~\cite{loshchilov_decoupled_2019} optimizer and initial learning rate \TrainLearningRate, decayed with cosine schedule.
+Images were augmented with color jitter and posterization.